Fonderie Olive

 The Fonderie Olive, in English, Olive Foundry, was a small but high-profile type foundry located in Marseille, France.
-It is best known for the work of the typeface designer Roger Excoffon.
+It is best known for the work of the typeface designer Roger Excoffon, hired by the foundry’s last director, Marcel Olive.
 In 1978 the foundry was acquired by the Mergenthaler Linotype Company which transferred photocomposition rights for all faces to Haas.

 Typefaces

 These foundry types were produced by Fonderie Olive: